 As the years passed, the parish grew in many ways.
 Numbers increased steadily.
 New classrooms were added for the school and Religious Education program.
 Parishioners responded to participation in all the organizations, ministries, and services that are the expression of any vibrant community.
 An annual Parish Festival became one of the hallmarks of the west side.

 But through all the growth, there was always the vision of a permanent worship space that would truly stand as the center of parish life.
 After years of hard work, sacrifice, and planning, the new parish church was dedicated on Pentecost Sunday, the Feast of the Holy Spirit, May 22, 1994.
 Although the people of Holy Spirit are proud of their church, it is evident to all that the real church is the people of God.
 Fr.
 Sikorski’s leadership was followed by Fr.
-Richard Lawie, Fr.
+John Tupper, Fr.
 Tony Vainavicz, Fr.
-David LeBlanc, Fr.
-Leonard Sudlik, and Fr.
-John Vallier.
+Steve Dudek, Fr.
+Leonard Sudlik, Fr.
+John Vallier, and Fr.
+Mark Peacock.
 Family registrations have risen to over 1,500.
 All who come are invited to live the parish Mission Statement: The Parish of the Holy Spirit is a Christ-centered community that is challenged by the Spirit to live and spread God’s Word through ministry and outreach.